ActivitySim/activitysim/docs/models.rst

 operates in two stages:

   * A choice is made using a random utility model between combinations of tours containing zero, one, and two or more escort tours, and between zero and one or more tours of each other purpose.
   * Up to two additional tours of each purpose are added according to fixed extension probabilities.
-The extension probabilities are **NOT YET IMPLEMENTED**

 The main interface to the non-mandatory tour purpose frequency model is the :py:func:`~activitysim.abm.models.non_mandatory_tour_frequency.non_mandatory_tour_frequency`